 • Resentment towards parent(s) for putting them into the latchkey situation

 • Child lacks anyone to talk to about a bad situation or great news from their day that they want to share immediately

 While being home alone is one solution, there are other choices available to families.
-Consider looking into one of these alternatives:
+Consider learning more about one of these alternatives:

 • Extended daycare, often offered by groups with children’s programming